Sleepwalker (The Kinks album)

-Sleepwalker is the sixteenth studio album by the English rock group, the Kinks, released in 1977.
-It marked a return to straight-ahead, self-contained rock songs after several years of concept albums.
+Sleepwalker is the sixteenth studio album by the English rock group, the Kinks, released in 1977, and their first album for the Arista label.

+Sleepwalker marked a return to straight-ahead, self-contained rock songs after several years of concept albums.
 It is the first album in what critics usually call the "arena rock" phase of the group, in which more commercial and mainstream production techniques would be employed.
-The album also marks the last appearance of bassist John Dalton, who left the band during the recording sessions.
-Dalton plays bass on all songs on the album save for "Mr. Big Man".
-The lineup of the Kinks would be trimmed down significantly in 1977 following the album's release, as the brass section and backup singers were removed and the band returned to a standard rock band outfit.
+The lineup of the Kinks also was trimmed down as the brass section and backup singers were removed and the band returned to a standard rock band outfit.

-It was their first album for the Arista label.
+The album also marks the last appearance of bassist John Dalton, who worked with the band since 1969 and left the band during the album's recording sessions.

 Background

 Despite their success with the hit singles "Lola" and "Apeman" in 1970, the Kinks had less and less commercial success throughout the 1970s, largely attributed to bandleader Ray Davies's shift toward concept albums and a theatrical sound for the band.
 After the release of the band's more rock-oriented 1975 album, Schoolboys in Disgrace, the Kinks switched labels from RCA Records to Clive Davis' Arista Records, signaling a transition toward less theatrical material.

 Following the band's signing to Arista, plans for a new album began to emerge.
 Just prior to the album's recording, the band's Konk Studios was equipped with a new 24-track recorder.
-Davies said to Melody Maker in 1976 of the then-upcoming recording sessions for a new Kinks album, "Yes, I am looking forward to it, because the situation is right.
+Davies said to Melody Maker in 1976 of the upcoming recording sessions for a new Kinks album, "Yes, I am looking forward to it, because the situation is right.
 It's a great studio; I'm proud of it."